 Booze and Belts traffic safety mobilization strives to save lives

-Law enforcement agencies will intensify enforcement December 7-16
+Law enforcement agencies will intensify enforcement beginning Friday

-To prevent serious traffic crashes during the upcoming holiday season, law enforcement agencies throughout Wisconsin will mobilize for the "Booze and Belts" campaign from December 7 to December 16.
+To make streets and highways safer during the upcoming holiday season, law enforcement agencies throughout Wisconsin will mobilize for the annual "Booze and Belts" campaign from Friday, December 13, to Saturday, December 21.

 For more information, contact: